 In 1880, Tchaikovsky dedicated his Italian Capriccio, Op.
 45, to Karl Davydov.

 Correspondence with Tchaikovsky

-13 letters from Tchaikovsky to Karl Davydov have survived, dating from 1872 to 1886, of which those highlighted in bold have been translated into English on this website:
+13 letters from Tchaikovsky to Karl Davydov have survived, dating from 1872 to 1886, all of which have been translated into English on this website:

 - Letter 264 – 2/14 June 1872, from Kiev

 - Letter 451 – 6/18 March 1876, from Moscow

 - Letter 508 – 18/30 October 1876, from Moscow

 - Letter 950 – 25 October/6 November 1878, from Saint Petersburg

 - Letter 1414 – 25 January/6 February 1880, from Rome

 - Letter 1464 – 1/13 April 1880, from Saint Petersburg